-Traditional Lao dessert is made of sticky rice, tapioca pearls, coconut milk, and sugar.
+Traditional Lao desserts are made of sticky rice, tapioca pearls, coconut milk, and sugar.
 These are the main ingredients to come up with delicious Laotian sweet treats.
 But most importantly, the sweet banana acts as the main star of Laotian culinary delight when it comes to desserts.

 This is one of the most popular traditional Laos desserts.
 Khao lam means sticky rice.
 In this dish, white or purple sticky rice is mixed with sweetened coconut milk (nom makphav – ນົມຫມາກພ້າວ) and chopped taro (a type of yam, and filled into bamboo tubes).
 These tubes are then roasted over hot charcoal or high flame.
 The result is a melt-in-your-mouth sweet dessert.